 The Board observes that the Applicant failed to substantiate its case that the Respondents violated section 176 (1) of the Act because the Applicant never provided any evidence of the manner in which it obtained its letter of notification but merely stated the same was received on 11th January 2021.
-As regards the Respondents' allegation that notification was made to bidders through a letter and telephone communication on 8th January 2021, the Respondents never provided evidence of dispatch of the letters of notification to bidders, thus failed to also discharge their burden of proof.
+As regards the Respondents' allegation that notification was made to bidders on 23rd December 2020 after telephone conversation on 22nd December 2020, the Respondents never provided evidence of dispatch of the letters of notification to bidders, thus failed to also discharge this burden of proof.

-This leads the Board to find that the Respondents failed to prove that they complied with the procedural requirements under section 63 (2), (3) & (4) of the Act because the Board was not furnished with evidence of the date of dispatch and/or receipt of the Report of termination dated $20^{th}$ January 2021 by the Director General of the Authority.
-Further, no evidence of dispatch was given to support the allegation that notification letters were communicated to bidders on $8^{th}$ January 2021.
-Failure to satisfy the procedural requirements for termination means such a termination does not meet the threshold of section 63 (2), (3) & (4) of the Act.
+This leads the Board to find that the Respondents failed to prove that they complied with the procedural requirements under section 63 (2), (3) & (4) of the Act because the Board was not furnished with evidence of the date of dispatch and/or receipt of the Report of termination dated 20th January 2021 by the Director General of the Authority.
+Further, no evidence of dispatch was given to support the allegation that notification letters were issued to bidders on 23rd December 2020.
+Failure to satisfy the procedural requirements for termination means such a termination does not meet the threshold of section 63 (2), (3) & (4of the Act.

-In totality of the foregoing, the Board finds that the Respondents failed to terminate the subject procurement proceedings in accordance with the substantive and procedural requirements for termination provided for under section 63 of the Act thus rendering the said termination null and void.
-The effect of this finding is that the Board has jurisdiction to entertain the Request for Review and shall now address the other issues framed for determination as follows: -
+In totality of the foregoing, the Board finds that the Respondents failed to terminate the subject procurement proceedings in accordance with the procedural and substantive requirements provided for in section 63 of the Act thus rendering the said termination null and void.
+The effect of this finding is that the Board has jurisdiction to entertain the Request for Review and shall now address the other issues framed for determination as follows:-

 The second issue for determination revolves around the question whether the tender security provided by the Applicant satisfied the criterion specified in the Tender Document.
 The Respondents took the view that the Applicant did not provide a tender security in the form of a Commercial Bank registered in Kenya as required in the Tender Document.
-The Applicant on the other hand averred that it provided a tender security issued by Faulu Microfinance Bank Ltd and that the same meets the criteria specified in the Tender Document, because Faulu Microfinance Bank Ltd is a recognized financial institution licensed by the Central Bank of Kenya.
+The Applicant on the other hand averred that it provided a tender security issued by Faulu Microfinance Bank Ltd and that the same meets the criteria specified in the Tender Document, because Faulu Microfinance Bank Ltd is a recognized financial institution licensed by Central Bank of Kenya.

-Apart from informing the Applicant of termination of the subject procurement proceedings, the Applicant's letter of notification dated 8th January 2021 contains the following details: -
+Apart from informing the Applicant of termination of the subject procurement proceedings, the Applicant's letter of notification dated 22nd December 2020 contains the following details: -